couchbase/couchbase-lite-ios/README.md

 The native APIs are Objective-C (iOS, Mac) and Java (Android), but an optional internal REST API adapter allows it to be called from other languages like JavaScript and C#, for use in apps built with PhoneGap, Titanium or MonoTouch.

-**Couchbase Lite is still in development.** It's not finished or production-quality yet!
+**Couchbase Lite is still in development, first alpha release soon.** It's not finished or production-quality yet!
 If you are looking for a stable release suitable for use in shipping apps, please use [TouchDB][21], the earlier 1.0 version.
 The API is slightly different, but upgrading to Couchbase Lite will be fairly easy.
 (Why the name change?
 The [project history][22] explains it.)

 ## More Information